NolanoOrg/nolano-org.github.io/index.md

 ---
 title: Nolano.org
 layout: home
 description: Welcome to our Nolano!
-Our research software is designed to help you reply to emails quickly and professionally.
-Our tool offers a smart auto reply suggestion feature that will help you reply to emails quickly and professionally.
+Our research software is designed to help you reply to emails quickly and professionally, talk with webpages (including pdfs), correct your grammar, paraphrase sentence and more.
+We are currently working on a new version of our software that will be available soon.
+Stay tuned for updates!

 intro_image: ""
 intro_image_absolute: true
 intro_image_hide_on_mobile: true
 show_call_box: true
 ---

-# Nolano: Reply your email within 5 sec.
+# Nolano: Copilot to navigate the web.

-Effortlessly Manage Your Inbox with Time-Saving Auto Replies.
+Say goodbye to aimless browsing and let our copilot take the wheel!.